-Accommodation, support, education and employment are the best routes out of the streets and the misery that accompanies homelessness; they lead to a better future for our young people.
+Accommodation, support, education and employment are the best routes off the streets and away from the misery that accompanies homelessness; leading to a better future for our young people.

 The Rock Trust works with between 400 and 500 young people every year.
 We have always believed that homelessness is more than rooflessness and that young people need to learn social and practical skills to be active participating members of their community and society.